 Assessing Your VPN Needs

 Finding a top VPN can be a daunting task.
-Every user is going to have slightly different VPN needs, so be sure to take a careful look at your needs before investing in a reliable service.
+There are numerous differences that need to be taken into account: whether you’re using Android or Apple, whether you’re watching or streaming, using Windows or iOS, etc. Every user is going to have slightly different VPN needs, so be sure to take a careful look at your needs before investing in a reliable service.
 But, before you start, we invite you to think about the following:

 Why Use a VPN?